Exercise Saif Sareea: British Army

 The smaller scale of Saif Sareea 3 has been blamed on defence cuts, however, whilst the exercise was undeniably smaller than previous exercises, this has been attributed to the greater capability of newer equipment.
 Saif Sareea 2, for example, involved six landing ships but these were old, smaller and far less capable than the newer Albion and Bay-class landing ships involved in Saif Sareea 3.
+The Albion class of landing ships have now all been withdrawn and as of mid 2026 have not been replaced.